Understanding and coping with shame: a complex and important emotion

-An in-depth exploration of the nature, impact and coping methods of shame will help you understand this complex emotion and establish a healthy psychological state.
-Let’s learn together how to live in harmony with shame and turn it into motivation for growth.
+Deeply explore the nature, influence and coping methods of shame, help you understand this complex emotion and establish a healthy mental state.
+Let’s learn together how to live in harmony with shame and turn it into growth drivers.

-According to the American Psychological Association (APA), shame is an unpleasant self-conscious emotion.
-Not only can this emotion lead to avoidance behavior, but it can also trigger defensive and retaliatory anger.
-Professional research provided by PsycTest official website (www.psyctest.cn) points out that shame often has a profound impact on an individual’s mental health.
+According to the American Psychological Association (APA), shame is an unpleasant self-aware emotion.
+This emotion can not only lead to evasion, but can also trigger defensive and retaliatory anger.
+In the professional research provided by PsycTest Quiz official website (www.psychtest.cn), it is pointed out that shame often has a profound impact on individuals' mental health.

-• Avoid mentioning or denying your ’embarrassing things'
+• Avoid mentioning or denying one's own 'embarrassing things'

-Research by German psychologist Annette Kämmerer shows that shame often occurs when we believe we have violated social norms.
+Research by German psychologist Annette Kämmerer shows that shame often arises when we think we are violating social norms.
 This feeling may make people:

-It is worth noting that shame is not limited to actual events, many times it comes from our imagination.
+It is worth noting that shame is not limited to the actual events, but often it comes from our imagination.

-Although shame is often viewed as a negative emotion, it actually serves important social functions.
-The ‘shame’ in ‘propriety, justice, integrity and shame’ advocated by the ancients emphasizes the positive role of this emotion.
-A moderate amount of shame can:
+Although shame is often seen as a negative emotion, it actually has important social functions.
+The 'shame' in 'propriety, righteousness, integrity and shame' advocated by the ancients emphasizes the positive role of this emotion.
+Moderate sense of shame can:

 1. Promote compliance with social norms